FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ```

 <br>
-Our generator model is yet to learn the correct weights, so it does not give us a recognizeable image for now.
+Our generator model is yet to learn the correct weights, so it does not produce a recognizable image for now.
 To train our poor generator we need its equal rival, the *discriminator*.
 <br>

 ### Discriminator

-The Disciminator is a simple CNN based image classifier.
-For a more detailed implementaion refer to [this tutorial]().
+The Discriminator is a simple CNN based image classifier.
+For a more detailed implementation refer to [this tutorial](https://fluxml.ai/tutorials/2021/02/07/convnet.html).

 ```julia
 function Discriminator()